oss-slu/oss.slu.github.io/blog/2024-11-25-lrda-desktop.md

 We’re proud of what we’ve built and excited to continue growing *Where’s Religion* into a tool that enriches the way people experience and document their encounters with religion.

-### **Key Highlights of Development**
+## **Key Highlights of Mobile Development**

 ---

-### **Karthik’s Contributions as a Tech Lead**
+### **Seamless Navigation and State Management**

-As the tech lead for the **Where's Religion Mobile app**, I was able to engage in some of the most essential and demanding aspects of the project.
-My duties included problem-solving, user experience design, open-source promotion, and leadership.
-Here are several of my main contributions to the project.
+Smooth navigation was a major priority for the **Where's Religion Mobile** app. **Redux state management** was introduced to create a seamless, user-friendly navigation experience.
+The system enables real-time updates to the app's navigation state, reducing manual updates and improving responsiveness.

----
+**Key Features of Navigation:**

-### **Enhancing Navigation with Redux State Management**
+- **State Tracking**: Tracks user states like **"loading," "onboarding," "login," and "home"** to ensure smooth user transitions.

-This approach eliminated the need for manual updates to local storage and ensured that user actions, such as completing onboarding or logging in, would immediately trigger a state change.
-This solution improved the app's performance and user experience significantly.
+- **Real-time Navigation Updates**: Navigation updates instantly as users complete actions like onboarding or logging in.

-To resolve this, I implemented **Redux for global state management**.
-By creating a **user slice**, I ensured the app's navigation state was updated in real time.
-I designed the system to track user states like **"loading," "onboarding," "login," and "home"** and created a smooth flow for the onboarding process.
+- **Consistent User Flow**: Smooth state transitions allow users to move seamlessly from onboarding to login and into the main app experience.

-Here’s an example of the Redux slice I created:
+Here’s an example of the navigation system using Redux:

 ```typescript
 import { createSlice, PayloadAction } from '@reduxjs/toolkit';